Viki-Robles/Viki-Robles/README.md

 <img width="1243" alt="Screenshot 2022-12-07 at 12 45 14" src="https://user-images.githubusercontent.com/59574576/206182753-330baffe-3837-4f44-85e1-0d85c4414d53.png">

 Nice e-meeting you!

-I know what you are thinking...But will keep it sort, I promise..
+I will keep it sort, I promise..

-### What we have:
+### What you can see:

 Various projects and mockups for trying and testing different things on the web.